thebadcc/mfer-builder/README.md

 If you exceed the trait maximum, the image will not render.
 Future releases will default these invalid traits to random ('00').

-To create a seed, see the trait list below for guidance or generate one using the [mfer playground](https://thebadcc-eth.github.io/mfer-builder/):
+To create a seed, see the trait list below for guidance or generate a seed using the [mfer playground](https://thebadcc-eth.github.io/mfer-builder/):
 * xx(1): background
 * xx(2): type
 * xx(3): eyes